pavloteyfel/python-weekend-solution/README.md

                                 than X hours.
 Optional (defaults to 6).
   --start-date START_DATE       The start date of your trip in YYYY-MM-DD date format.
 Optional.
 ```
+## Requirements
+Python 3.9+ is required to run the script as it utilizes some features introduced in that version.

 ## Data Structure
 The scripts only works on the following CSV data structure: